 Any seaworthy sailboat meeting class requirements and the Spruce Run State Park requirements may race with the Hunterdon Sailing Club.
-Sailboats in the HSC training fleet and Sunfish using an Intensity sail may race with the Hunterdon Sailing Club in club sanctioned events (not to include events such as regional regattas or SANJL sponsored racing unless specifically stated otherwise in NOR for that event.)
+Sailboats in the HSC Club fleet and Sunfish using an Intensity sail or other equipment that is not class legal per USSCA, may race with the Hunterdon Sailing Club in club sanctioned events (not to include events such as regional regattas or events being run under class rules unless specifically stated otherwise in NOR for that event.)